-The total appointment time takes approximately 30 minutes, including preparation, treatment and recovery time.
+Radiofrequency ablation takes about 30 minutes, including preparation and recovery time.